 Get ready for the future of

-In 2013, Vitalik Buterin published a whitepaper that conceptualized “A Next-Generation Smart Contract and Decentralized Application Platform” – Ethereum.
+In 2013, Vitalik Buterin published the whitepaper that conceptualized “A Next-Generation Smart Contract and Decentralized Application Platform” – Ethereum.
 Initially launched with a proof-of-work (PoW) consensus algorithm in 2015, the vision has always been for Ethereum to become an energy-efficient proof-of-stake (PoS) network.
-After discarding initial plans in 2018 to make the switch to PoS through systems such as “Casper the Friendly Finality Gadget” and "Slasher" the problem has become clear – how does a community upgrade the heart of a decentralized network while said heart is still beating?
+For the first few years, the Ethereum community labored intensely to develop a PoS consensus mechanism that has the desired security and efficiency; going through ideas such as "Slasher" and "consensus by bet" until eventually settling on “Casper the Friendly Finality Gadget” in 2017.
+At that point, focus switched to the transition - how does a community upgrade the heart of a decentralized network while said heart is still beating?

 The solution: The beacon chain.
 The beacon chain is a fully independent network which has a PoS consensus layer.
-It is running in parallel to the current Ethereum mainnet, where the consensus layer remains PoW.
-By keeping the PoS chain siloed from the main network a ready-to-ship solution is being perfected without risking the flourishing decentralized application platform of the Ethereum PoW chain.
-A one-way bridge from the PoW network to the PoS network began accepting deposits (as of November 2020) and the beacon chain is currently live, ready for action, and secured by millions of ETH deposited across over 100K validators.
-Since its launch, in December 2020 the beacon chain has been an absolute success — finalizing 100% of its epochs with no downtime.
+It is running in parallel to the current Ethereum mainnet, where the consensus layer currently remains PoW.
+By keeping the PoS chain isolated from the main network a ready-to-ship solution is being perfected without risking the flourishing decentralized application platform of the Ethereum PoW chain.
+A one-way bridge from the PoW network to the PoS network began accepting deposits (as of November 2020) and the beacon chain is currently live, ready for action and secured by millions of ETH deposited across over 240K validators.
+Since its launch in December 2020 the beacon chain has been an absolute success — finalizing 100% of its epochs with no downtime.

 While the beacon chain provides an elegant solution to transitioning the Ethereum consensus algorithm, the Ethereum network will not live split in two forever.
-To fully realize the transition to PoS, Ethereum’s history on the PoW network be preserved as the PoS consensus layer is merged in as a replacement for PoW.
+To fully realize the transition to PoS, Ethereum’s history on the PoW network will be preserved as the PoS consensus layer is merged in as a replacement for PoW.
 This will be done through what is known as “The Merge”.
-Once completed, the PoW consensus layer in Ethereum will no longer be in use and all future blocks on the Etherum blockchain will be produced by the new PoS consensus layer.
-No history of transactions on the Ethereum network will be lost in this transition - "The Merge" will have no effect on the data layer of the Ethereum network.
+Once completed, the PoW consensus layer in Ethereum will be removed and consensus on all future blocks on the Ethereum blockchain will be achieved by the new PoS consensus layer.
+None of the transactions done on the Ethereum network will be lost in this transition - "The Merge" will have no effect on the data layer of the Ethereum network.
 "The Merge" is not the launch of a new Ethereum version, but rather an exciting upgrade to the consensus layer - bringing Ethereum in line with the original vision laid out at its genesis.

 "The Merge" is an upgrade to Ethereum that swaps out the current proof-of-work (PoW) consensus mechanism with a more eco-friendly, efficient, and secure proof-of-stake (PoS) consensus mechanism.
 When the merge occurs the current PoW consensus mechanism will be fully deprecated and all blocks on Ethereum will be produced via PoS.

 No!
-All ETH on the Eth 1.0 proof-of-work (PoW) chain will automatically become ETH on the Eth 2.0 proof-of-stake (PoS) chain once "The Merge" occurs.
+All ETH on the Ethereum network under the current proof-of-work (PoW) consensus engine will be unaffected by the switch to the proof-of-stake (PoS) consensus engine once "The Merge" occurs.
 Users will experience no change in their day-to-day experience using Ethereum — all changes related to "The Merge" are "under the hood" and related to the consensus mechanism that secures the network.

-If any nodes were to continue mining via PoW on Eth 1.0 the economic value of their block rewards would be far below their cost of operation.
-Because miners are incentivized to operate at a profit it is expect that Eth 1.0 PoW participants will immediately begin to mine with their hardware on other non-Ethereum PoW blockchains.
+If any nodes were to continue mining a PoW version of Ethereum the would be on their own minority fork and the economic value of their block rewards would be far below their cost of operation.
+Because miners are incentivized to operate at a profit, it is expected that all PoW participants will immediately begin to mine with their hardware on other non-Ethereum PoW blockchains.

 Ethereum in its current state is using proof-of-work (PoW) to ensure consensus amongst the thousands of nodes in the network.
 While PoW is reliable and secure, it is also extremely energy intensive.
 To produce each block on the network participants are required to use powerful and energy-hungry GPUs to solve a complex mathematical problem.